-I was born in the south-west of France, and started my professional career working with kids when I was around 16, and ended up in charge of summer camps at 21.
-I then decided to change my life completely, and wanted to become a bartender.
-So I went to do a school in Thailand, and moved to London.
+I was born in the south-west of France and started my professional career working with kids when I was around 16 and ended up in charge of summer camps at 21.
+I then decided to change my life completely and wanted to become a bartender.
+So I went to school in Thailand and moved to London.

-I got into bartending 4 years ago, went to do a bartending school in Thailand called EBS.
+I got into bartending 4 years ago when I went to a bartending school in Thailand called EBS.
 I then moved from France to London because of the city’s potential in terms of cocktail bars

-Any tips to pass a Bartender job interview?
+2. Any tips for new bartenders to pass a job interview?

 It doesn’t really matter what’s on your CV, show your motivation and you want to learn.
 This industry is made for passionate people, and you can learn really fast if you want to climb the steps, from polishing glasses to managing a bar.

 Irish coffee.
 It’s an easy cocktail to make, yet quite hard and requires some skills.